Which Of The Following Elements Is Not True About Passwords

 Myth 7: Passwords Can't Be Recovered, Only Reset.

 While it's generally true that websites and services don't store your password in plain text (they store a cryptographic hash), there are ways that hackers can potentially recover passwords.
-If a website's database is breached and the password hashes are stolen, hackers can use techniques like rainbow tables or brute-force attacks to try to crack the hashes and recover the original passwords.
+Day to day, if a website's database is breached and the password hashes are stolen, hackers can use techniques like rainbow tables or brute-force attacks to try to crack the hashes and recover the original passwords.
 Also, if you've used the same password on multiple sites and one of those sites is compromised, hackers can use your email address and password combination to try to log in to your other accounts (credential stuffing).

 Myth 8: I'm Not Important Enough to Be Hacked.